-The warrants will entitle the holders to purchase one share of our common stock at an exercise price equal to 120% of the initial public offering price anytime after issuance until the warrants expire on the third anniversary of their issuance.
-There can be no assurance that the trading prices of our common stock will exceed the exercise price of the warrants.
+The warrants will entitle the holders to purchase one share of our common stock at an exercise price equal to \$9.00 anytime after issuance until the warrants expire on the third anniversary of their issuance.
+There can be no assurance that the trading price of our common stock will exceed the exercise price of the warrants.
 As a result, your warrants could expire and have no value.